Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 Further information

-If you have any concerns regarding the information in this leaflet or your procedure, please phone the Pain Clinic.
+If you have any concerns about the information in this leaflet or your procedure, please phone the Pain Clinic.

 Kent Centre for Pain Medicine and Neuromodulation (direct lines)